Resumes – if they’re worth writing, they’re worth proofreading

 However, when you don’t have a friend or colleague with basic proofreading skills available to help you:

-Tips for proofreading your own resume
+Tips for proofreading your resume yourself

 Back To Blog